Dartvauder/NeuroSandboxWebUI/README.md

 ### System:

-* Here you can see your computer's sensor readings
+* Here you can see the indicators of your computer's sensors by clicking on the `Submit` button

 ### Additional Information: